 Note: The number of students tested includes all students who participated in the test whether they received a score or not.
 However, the number of students tested is not the number that was used to calculate the achievement level percentages.
 The achievement level percentages are calculated using only students who received scores.

-CAASPP Test Results in Science for All Students (grades 5, 8 and high school)
+CAASPP Test Results by Student Group: Science (high school)